Team

 ResearcherID: n/a

 Anna Paleczek studies Biomedical Engineering.
-She major in Computing and Electronics in Medicine.
-Her master thesis was concerned on Development of algorithms for the detection biomarkers of diabetes in exhaled air.
-In 2020, she defended her engineering thesis entitled Recognition of sign language images using a neural network, in which she prepared a database of photos of 22 Polish Sign Language characters, designed a GUI and a convolutional neural network that automatically classified images obtained in real-time from a web camera.
-In 2021, she defended with distinction her master thesis „Artificial Breath Classification Using XGBoost Algorithm for Diebetes Deteciton”.
+She majored in Computing and Electronics in Medicine.
+Her master’s thesis focused on developing algorithms to detect biomarkers of diabetes in exhaled air.
+In 2020, she defended her engineering thesis entitled Recognition of sign language images using a neural network, in which she prepared a database of photos of 22 Polish Sign Language characters, designed a GUI, and developed a convolutional neural network that automatically classified images obtained in real time from a web camera.
+In 2021, she defended her master’s thesis, „Artificial Breath Classification Using XGBoost Algorithm for Diabetes Detection” with distinction.
+In 2026, she defended her PhD thesis „Machine Learning in Electronic Nose Systems: Estimation of Metabolic Parameters and Disease Detection” with honors.

 AGH University of Science and Technology